Valens Practice Merger

 We are keeping our appointment system under review due to Covid-19.
 We hope to be able to offer you some alternatives to same day access in future.
 For now, we continue to follow the national rules in having a telephone or online-first appointment system and the facility to see patients face to face should you need this.

-Q. My Medical Records – how will these be affected?
+My Medical Records – how are these affected?

-Our computer clinical system will merge the electronic records of all our patients.
-Whichever doctor or healthcare professional manages your care, they will be able to access your records no matter which practice you were members of.
+Our computer clinical system has merged the electronic records of all our patients.
+Whichever doctor or healthcare professional manages your care will be able to access your records no matter which practice you usually visit.

 With a shared computer system there should be no change to the current way in which you order or receive your prescriptions.
 If you order your prescriptions online then we may need to update your details.
-Further information will be given and we will contact you if this is the case.
+We will contact you if this is the case.